Skip to main content

 And if you're in a festive mode, you can use the squashes as bowls to serve the soup!
 I've seen squash soup being served in raw squash bowls, and I have to say I'm not a big fan of that.
 For one it seems a big waste of the squash - I mean unless you wash it afterward and store it for use later?
 Also, it must be unpleasant to accidentally get a piece of raw squash.
 To avoid all these inconveniences, we will roast the squash, scoop out and use the flesh for the soup, then use the already roasted squash shell as bowls!

 Just like a bread bowl, if you use the roasted squash bowl method you can actually eat your "bowl"!
-You can scoop up a little creamy, sweet squash flesh with each spoonful of soup - heaven, right?
+You can scoop up a little creamy, sweet squash flesh with each spoonful of soup.
+And don't waste those seeds either!
+You can roast them with a little seasoning - either sweet or make them savory or even spicy, and you'll have the best soup toppings plus snacks for later!

 INGREDIENTS: